-To develop a successful strategy for the production of literature on 4IR, we must frame our research findings through an African lens.
+To develop a successful strategy for the production of literature on 4IR (where creativity and 4IR meet), we must frame our research findings through an African lens.
 There might be global commonalities, but the world’s North-South socio-economic divide remains.
 Severe unemployment, economic instability, limited investment in technology and inequality continue to hinder local progress.
 We do not exist in the same context as Europe, and so our way forward must cater for and address our continent and country’s particular idiosyncrasies.

 The South African Presidential Commission on 4IR has identified the creative economy as a key player in 4IR.
 It offers substantial economic growth and environmental stability, but like much of the international literature available, how to achieve these eventualities remains unclear.
 Beyond the borders of speculation, there is little knowledge available on its practical application.